MansourAlnuaimi/PDF-Manager-Tool/README.md

 # PDF Manager tool
-This was my final project for Harvard's CS50P
+This was my final project for Harvard's CS50P.
+I am currently working on updating it with more features.
 #### Description:

 PDFs are one of the most popular file formats.
 We use it A lot in our daily life.